dtonhofer/prolog_notes/maplist_2_examples.md

 true.
 ```

-Reading the list members (partially or fully ground) from some data source:
+### Reading list items from some data source

+Evidently getting new information from a non-logical source of data.

 ```logtalk
 ?- maplist(read,[X,f(Y,Z),c]).